braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 ### Delivery speed rate limiting

-If you anticipate large campaigns driving a spike in user activity and overloading your servers, you may specify a per-minute rate limit for sending messages - this means Braze will send no more than your select rate-limited setting within a 1 minute time period.
-While targeting users during campaign creation, you can navigate to Advanced Options to select a rate limit (in various increments from as low as 50 to as high as 500,000 messages per minute).
+If you anticipate large campaigns driving a spike in user activity and overloading your servers, you can specify a per-minute rate limit for sending messages—this means Braze will send no more than your rate-limited setting within a minute.
+When targeting users during campaign creation, you can navigate to **Advanced Options** to select a rate limit (in various increments from as low as 50 to as high as 500,000 messages per minute).
 Note that non-rate-limited campaigns may exceed these delivery limits.
-Be aware, however, that messages will be aborted if they are delayed 72 hours or more due to a low rate limit.
+Be aware, however, that messages will be aborted if they're delayed 72 hours or more due to a low rate limit.
 The user who created the campaign will receive alerts in the dashboard and via email if the rate limit is too low.

 ![][3]